sandeshkhadka/democurlpp/README.md

 ### Installing curl library
 1. Download the source file from curl's [download page](https://curl.se/download.html).
-2. Extract the source file
-3. use the `configure` script provided within the curl source files to configure with the path you want within your project to install the library:
+2. use the `configure` script provided within the curl source files to configure with the path you want within your project to install the library:
     ```sh
     ./configure --with-openssl --prefix=<CURL_INSATALLATION_PATH_INSIDE_PROJECT>
     ```
-4. install with:
+3. install with:
    ```bash
    make
    make install